ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 The method uses a link, in combination with a predictive value, to calculate an imputed value for a target record.
 This predictive value can either be the target variable value from the contributor's predictive record or an auxiliary variable.

-There are six types of imputation performed by this method:
+There are seven types of imputation performed by this method:

 * Forward imputation from response
 * Backward imputation
 * Construction
 * Forward imputation from construction
 * Average imputation
+* Forward imputation from average imputation

 All link and imputation calculations must be performed treating each group in the dataset separately.
 For brevity the calculations are shown assuming a